We are committed to finding the right design for Twickenham Riverside so that residents and visitors can enjoy this beautiful area.

-The Council will engage with residents at appropriate stages during the process and a Local Stakeholder Reference Group has been established to formalise the Council’s engagement with the various community groups/organisations in Twickenham with an interest in the Riverside site.
-It is important to note that while designs submitted as part of the competition will be engaged on, the Design Panel will have a strict marking criteria by which designs will be judged against and public opinion will only help inform decisions on designs not determine them.
+The Council will engage with residents at appropriate stages during the process and a Local Stakeholder Reference Group (SRG) has been established to formalise our engagement with the various community groups and organisations in Twickenham with an interest in the Riverside site.
+Membership of the SRG may expand as is deemed necessary to include representation from less-heard groups as the design develops.

 There will also be a formal period of consultation in the lead up to the submission of a planning application once a detailed design has been established.